Cohasset Fertilizing Lawn Services

 Seasonal Fertilization Calendar & Weather Timing for Cohasset’s Climate Zone 6b

-Cohasset’s climate (USDA Zone 6b) requires careful timing of fertilizer applications:
+Cohasset’s USDA Zone 6b climate requires careful timing for fertilizer applications:

-- Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before freeze Coordinate with weather: apply when soil is moist (not saturated), soil temp >50°F, and no >0.5 inch rain forecast within 24–48 hours.
-Irrigate lightly post-application if no rain.
-Adjust for microclimates (coastal, shaded, or urban areas).
+- Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before ground freeze Coordinate with weather: apply when soil is moist (not saturated), soil temp at least 50°F, and no rain >0.5 inch forecast within 24–48 hours.
+Irrigate with 0.25–0.5 inches if no rain follows.
+Avoid windy days (>10 mph granular, >5 mph liquid).
+Account for microclimates—coastal moderation, urban heat islands, and mature tree canopy.

 Water Quality Protection & Stormwater Management in Compliance with Cohasset’s MS4 Program

-Cohasset’s MS4 (Municipal Separate Storm Sewer System) program, overseen by MassDEP, requires best management practices (BMPs) to prevent nutrient runoff and protect local water bodies.
+Cohasset’s MS4 (Municipal Separate Storm Sewer System) program, under MassDEP Stormwater Management Standards, requires best management practices (BMPs) to prevent nutrient runoff and protect local water bodies.
 Key practices include:

 - Immediate cleanup of fertilizer from impervious surfaces

-- Maintenance of 10–25 foot buffer strips near water bodies and storm drains
+- Maintenance of 10–25 foot no-application buffer strips near water bodies and storm drains

 Cohasset Department of Public Works